 It’s such a common problem that now I cover everything in plastic to prevent disaster.

-It’s the price you have to pay for turning your back to the audience.
+It’s the price you have to pay for turning your back on the public.

 All that said, being informative is a highly effective sales hook.
 Delivering your message with brevity and with good humor is both entertaining and educational and works wonders with kids.

 The most successful Youtube videos are also entertaining.
 The presenters have a good online presence and their personalities are crucial to their popularity.

 I see only a few really good artists teaching online.
 Most are mediocre but with an engaging manner and it’s their relatability that gets results.

 It’s a real skill to appear on camera and deliver a message.
 Not everyone can do it.

 Get to Grips with your Art business with Katy on Domestika

 As a professional artist, the easiest way to attract the right people is to teach.
 You can attract art buyers with quick overviews of your creative process and sell the romance, or you can teach art skills to students with information-rich tutorials and sell your knowledge.